The Basics of Mothproofing

 If you have winter coats you haven't worn, you probably won't want to pay for dry cleaning just to guard against eggs that might have been deposited on them.
 Yet if you store them as is, you risk an infestation.
 In this case, try an old-fashioned but effective regimen: Take the items outside on a sunny day and brush them vigorously, especially under collars and along seams.
 This should remove eggs and larvae, which are so small, you probably won't be able to see them.
 In case you miss a few of the pests or their eggs, pack this clothing separately from laundered or dry-cleaned items.

 Moths and beetles can get through extremely tight spaces.
-When storing woolens, reclosable plastic bags or plastic boxes are best for keeping pests out.
+When storing woolens, resealable plastic bags or plastic boxes are best for keeping pests out.
 To protect the items from condensation, wrap them in lengths of clean cotton, and store.
-Take care in using plastic containers for long-term storage-- years rather than months -- as they do not allow the items to breathe, and some plastics may degrade fabric over time.
+Take care in using plastic containers for long-term storage-years rather than months—as they do not allow the items to breathe, and some plastics may degrade fabric over time.
 If storing valuable items, consult with a professional textile conservator for recommendations.

-These can thwart infestations but come with many drawbacks, so you're probably better off without them.
+Mothball and moth crystals can thwart infestations but come with many drawbacks, so you're probably better off without them.
 Both products contain pesticides that can be harmful to people, unborn babies, and pets.
 Since mothballs and moth crystals work by releasing fumigant gas, they must be used in tight-fitting containers, rather than in closets or drawers, to be effective.
-If you do use these products, keep containers out of your living area --in a garage, perhaps.
+If you do use these products, keep containers out of your living area-in a garage, perhaps.
 And air out clothing thoroughly outside before wearing it or hanging it in your closet again (dry cleaning won't eliminate the mothball odor).

-Using this plant to repel clothes moths is an old homemaker's trick.
+Using lavender to repel clothes moths is another old homemaker's trick.
 Sachets filled with lavender (and/or laced with its oil) and suspended in your closet or tucked in your drawers are said to protect woolens.
 They will also leave a pleasant scent behind.
 Lavender will not, however, kill moth eggs or larvae, so be sure the space is free of them first.

-Remove and treat all infested material.
+To get rid of an infestation, start by removing and treating all infested material.
 You might throw away the most damaged clothing.
-Dry-clean or launder items you keep; freezing also eradicates pests: Put items in sealed plastic bags, squeeze out air, and freeze for a few days.
+Dry-clean or launder items you keep; freezing also eradicates pests: Put items in sealed plastic bags, squeeze out air and freeze for a few days.
 Take the bags out, let them return to room temperature, and then repeat.
-In case of condensation, let clothes air out before storing again.
+In the case of condensation, let clothes air out before storing again.